Robo3D/Robo-iOS-Beta/README.md

 # Robo-iOS-Beta
 #### A place for iOS development of the Robo App

+### How to report bugs
+Bugs can be reported either in the "Issues" tab above (this is the preffered way), or email us the details at beta@robo3d.com

 ## Getting started with Octoprint

 The easiest way to get started with Octoprint is Octopi, a ready-made image for the Raspberry Pi.
 To get this image, simply download it here: https://octopi.octoprint.org/latest